-Members of the Ask Andy Forum often ask for instructions on how to measure a men’s suit jacket for a great fit.
+Members of the Ask Andy Community often ask for instructions on how to measure a men’s suit jacket for a great fit.

 More specifically, they want a series of measurements to use when considering a third-party seller’s jacket on eBay or other online exchanges.

 This article gives you five simple jacket measuring tips for great-fitting jacket.
 It also shows you how to apply them to a purchase you may find online.

 Don’t Trust the Tag!